 Lastly, it shows the typical behavioral standards on websites in a particular industry.
 This allows you to determine exactly what type of content to target and how to modify for better engagement and CRO.

 Collating analytics should — and usually does — involve examining the most relevant metrics for conversion rate optimization.
 These bits of data will help you configure the best practices for the UX, as well as weed out the harmful elements of your website.
 But common behavioral analyses and their corresponding metrics like bounce rate and conversions are not enough, certainly not for conversion rate optimization.
-To tap into the minds of your site users and potential customers, you need to employ a unique behavioral analytics solution, which provides additional data-based perspectives and a slew of insight that will prove invaluable when conversion rates.
+To tap into the minds of your site users and potential customers, you need to employ a unique behavioral analytics solution, which provides additional data-based perspectives and a slew of insight that will prove invaluable for conversion rates.

 Be in the know.
 Subscribe to this blog.